DnA-FX/DnA-FX.github.io/_members/tyler-aben.md

 ---
 name: Tyler Aben
 image: images/photo.jpg
-role: founder
+role: designer
 links:
-  email: aben@dna-fx.com
+  email: dna.audio.fx+aben@gmail.com
 ---

 # Tyler Aben
-**Modular Synth Designer • Sonic Instigator • Co-Founder of D&A Effects**
+**Modular Synth Designer • Sonic Instigator • Designer of D&A Effects Projects**

 I’m **Tyler Aben**, and I guess you could say this whole thing started because I wouldn’t shut up about modular synths.

 It began with an idea: **build my own synth modules**.
-That idea turned into late-night circuit talks with Drat, who got hooked after realizing just how much guitar effects and modular synthesis had in common.
+That idea turned into late-night circuit talks with [Drat](/members/drat), who got hooked after realizing just how much guitar effects and modular synthesis had in common.
 We both saw the potential for something different — a space where analog and digital could twist together in unexpected ways.

 ## From Spark to Circuit

 What started as a few breadboarded prototypes quickly became something bigger.
 Together, we began designing **hybrid circuits**, **glitchy tone machines**, and **experimental audio tools**.
 The gear wasn’t just functional — it was fun, unpredictable, and deeply personal.

-As word spread, friends in live music and production started trying out our creations.
-One thing led to another, and a **cult following** started to grow — one that craved that same spirit of sonic exploration.

 ## What I Do